HarikeshopGCEK/IEEE_RAS_INTERNSHIP_PROGRAM/Day 4/README.md

 1. Integrate the web logic and motor driver logic to make a bot that is controlled by your phone
 2. Setup node MCU as a Accespoint and connect your bots to that NodeMCU
 3. Follow similiar steps as Obstacle avoider
+---
+## Hosting A website Through GitHub
+---
 ## Self Project
 ---
 ### Make bot in which we can controll the speed while Running and Can can change direction while running which also displays how far away is the obstacle to web dashboard locally